 Not only do they offer financing, but they accept payment in Bitcoin as well.

 So once Bitcoin reaches $100,000, I’ll be very tempted to buy one, if there are any left 🙂

 My conclusions on making a real estate investment in Managua, or Gran Pacifica, Nicaragua

-Nicaragua has a place in one’s general lifestyle, residency and wealth preservation portfolio.
+Nicaragua has a place in one’s general lifestyle, residency, and wealth preservation portfolio.
 I like it.
-If you want something closer to San Juan Del Sur, feel free to get in touch with Joel, my favourite real estate buyer’s agent in Nicaragua.
+If you want something closer to San Juan Del Sur, feel free to get in touch with Joel, my favorite real estate buyer’s agent in Nicaragua.